HTTPArchive/almanac.httparchive.org/src/content/en/2022/media.md

       </tr>
     </tbody>
   </table>
-  <figcaption>{{ figure_link(caption="A ranked list of the top twenty ICC colorspace descriptions.", sheets_gid="560546690", sql_file="color_spaces_and_depth.sql") }}</figcaption>
+  <figcaption>{{ figure_link(caption="A ranked list of the top twenty ICC colorspace descriptions (mobile).", sheets_gid="560546690", sql_file="color_spaces_and_depth.sql") }}</figcaption>
 </figure>

 Nine out of 10 images on the web are untagged, meaning that if they contain RGB data, it will be interpreted as sRGB.
-Most of the remainder are explicitly tagged with sRGB or something similar to it: "c2ci", "uRGB", and "c2" are all sRGB variants [designed to be minimal and lightweight](https://github.com/saucecontrol/Compact-ICC-Profiles)).
+Most of the remainder are explicitly tagged with sRGB or something similar to it: "c2ci", "uRGB", and "c2" are all sRGB variants <a hreflang="en" href="https://github.com/saucecontrol/Compact-ICC-Profiles">designed to be minimal and lightweight</a>.
 Just a little more than 1% of all of the web's images have been tagged with a wider-than-sRGB gamut.
-More succinctly, wide-gamut images are currently about as popular on the web as grayscale images ([which account for 1.16% of the web's images](https://docs.google.com/spreadsheets/d/1T5oVAVmcH3sM6R-WwH4ksr2jFtPhuLXs3-iXXoABb3E/edit?pli=1#gid=560546690&range=P5).
+More succinctly, wide-gamut images are currently about as popular on the web as grayscale images (<a hreflang="en" href="https://docs.google.com/spreadsheets/d/1T5oVAVmcH3sM6R-WwH4ksr2jFtPhuLXs3-iXXoABb3E/edit?pli=1#gid=560546690&range=P5">which account for 1.16% of the web's images</a>.

 One caveat: AVIF and PNG allow tagging images with wide-gamut spaces in their own particular ways, without an ICC profile.
 They also allow embedding ICC (like every other format), only they also provide a compact, format-specific shorthand.
 We started down the path of trying to detect wide-gamut AVIFs and PNGs that don't use ICC profiles, but accounting for the various ways they are encoded (and the ways our tooling reported on them) proved a bit too complex to tackle this year.
 (Maybe next year!)

 ### Encoding

 Now that we've gleaned a bit about the web's image content, what can we say about how that content is encoded for delivery?

 #### Format adoption

 GIF, JPEG, and PNG have been the standard bitmap image file formats on the web for decades.
 That started to change when Chrome first shipped support for WebP in 2014.
 Over the past couple of years that change has accelerated, since Safari and Firefox have shipped WebP support, and all three major browsers have shipped at least experimental support for AVIF.